truenas/middleware/docs/userguide/truenas_sharing.rst

 Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the "Guest Access" box is checked.

-Then, to create the AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in Figure 10.1b.
+Then, to create the AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in :numref:`Figure %s: Creating a Guest AFP Share <afp6>`.
 Complete the following fields in this screen:

 #. **Share name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
 In this example, the share
    is named *afp_guest*.